Let me share with you my first experience with – lime loving plants – and the magic which can be performed by the addition of lime to the soil.

 All achilleas and aethionemas are believed to need lime and the dianthus family is in almost complete accord.

 Schizanthus, when grown in pots, should have a handful of finely pulverized mortar rubble to each pot.
 Gloxinias will also make a finer growth in sweetened soil.
-The lovely prairie gentian (eustoma) needs lime in the seed compost as well as a strongly alkaline growing medium.
+The lovely prairie gentian flower (eustoma) needs lime in the seed compost as well as a strongly alkaline growing medium.

 Acid loving plants have greater resistance against common garden pests.
 A garden filled with such plants is less likely to suffer from an infestation.